Arun-GH/myymotto-vehicle-manager/replit.md

 ## Recent Changes: Latest modifications with dates

-**July 21, 2025**: Implemented secure file storage system with independent file copies and complete file management
+**July 21, 2025**: Implemented secure file storage system and fixed file viewing issues
 - Created comprehensive secure file storage system using dedicated app_storage directory with documents and temp subdirectories
 - All uploaded files and camera captures are now copied to secure app_storage/documents location with unique naming
 - Files are preserved independently of device storage - originals can be deleted without affecting app functionality